After our initial meeting

 Things you need to know

 - * Please bring copies, not originals.
+Please rename all files to indicate your name and the contents.

 - * If you have a person you want to pick up your information, they must be explicitly named as a person to pick up documents.
 We will not release your information to anyone other than an individual authorized by you.
 Your assistant must present photo identification.